Lennin5/Latest-Component-Changed-VSC/README.md

 No additional configuration is required.
 The extension automatically retrieves information from the .gitconfig file.

+## Before Build
+You need node_modules before create the .vsix file, if you clone this repo, don't remember the command: $ npm install

 ## Build

-To create .vsix extension file, you need to execute command: vsce package
+To create .vsix extension file, you need to execute command: $ vsce package
-- If you don't have vsce library, install it with command: npm install -g vsce
+- If you don't have vsce library, install it with command: $ npm install -g vsce

+## Possible Compilation Errors
+When we type vsce package to create .vsix file and we already have the vsce package, and shows a message like:

+"vsce : No se puede cargar el archivo C:\Program Files\nodejs\vsce.ps1 porque la ejecución de scripts está deshabilitada en este sistema.

+Para obtener más información,
+consulta el tema about_Execution_Policies en https:/go.microsoft.com/fwlink/?LinkID=135170.
+En línea: 1 Carácter: 1
+vsce package
+    CategoryInfo          : SecurityError: ,
+    PSSecurityException
+    FullyQualifiedErrorId : UnauthorizedAccess"

+We need security access on our system, in Windows Systems the solution is:

+- Open the Windows Powershell as EXECUTE AS ADMINISTRATOR
+- Type commad: $ Get-ExecutionPolicy
+- Then command: $ Set-ExecutionPolicy RemoteSigned
+- Type "Yes" and Enter

+Now we can generate the .vsix file to install the extension in Visual Studio Code

 ## Icons